 To use a glucometer, a small drop of blood is drawn using a small, sharp needle (called a lancet), and applied to a test strip (already inserted into the glucometer).
 The glucometer will calculate blood glucose measurement in about 10–20 seconds.

 A CGM is inserted under the skin and measures interstitial glucose continually for about 14 days.
-The time delay between interstitial glucose and blood glucose is approximately 9 minutes, ie. CGM measurement at a single time point will reflect blood glucose levels around 9 minutes later.
+The time delay between interstitial glucose and blood glucose is approximately 9 minutes, ie. CGM measurement at a single time point will reflect true blood glucose levels around 9 minutes earlier.

 A fasting plasma glucose test is carried out by your doctor who will draw a sample of blood, after at least 8 hours fasting.
 The blood sample is sent to a lab for analysis and your results will be reported by your surgery.
 This is normally done as a routine check-up or to diagnose diabetes.